socialgorithm/ultimate-ttt-docs/sections/player/python.md

 #### Can't find the project!

 After running `git clone` without errors you should have the project in the folder the terminal is in.
 To find out where this is type `pwd` (or `echo %cd%` on Windows).

+#### Warning EPIPE

+If you get an error mentioning `EPIPE` when running `uabc` in practice mode, it's because the python program crashed or didn't run.

+This is typically caused by `python` or `python3` not being installed, or not being in your PATH.
+According to the [documentation on the python page](https://docs.python.org/3/using/windows.html), reinstalling Python should fix the issue.